Mjahaha/EPIC_ops_redo/README.md

 What this is
 - A high-fidelity wireframe for the NSW EPA EPIC system.
 It demonstrates layout, and workflow changes
 - Content, data, and logic are mocked to explain intent.
 Many buttons open in-product notes instead of performing real transactions.
+The interactive version here is available for viewing: https://mjahaha.github.io/EPIC_ops_redo/#

 Key shifts from current EPIC
 - Notifications are removed; the system starts with cases.
 Related cases can be linked instead of duplicating notifications.